Core Supply & Demand Data Chinese Gold Market Q1-Q3 2016

 The seminar is the “prelude” of the first renminbi internationalization and Chinese Gold Strategy Research Project jointly carried out by Chinese Gold Research Center of Capital University of Economics and Business and Beijing Gold Economic Development Research Center.
 After the seminar, key viewpoints were to be collected and submitted to related departments.
 Chinese Gold News will set up a special column and publish solicited articles about “renminbi Internationalization and Chinese Gold Strategies”.
 Meanwhile, two organizations will organize special research teams, focus on the topic research of “renminbi internationalization and Chinese Gold Strategies”, and open the research results for publication.
 With national major strategy research as their own duty, the two organizations have formed a strategic alliance in terms of promoting renminbi internationalization and adjusted research directions of Chinese gold strategies in order to make effort and contribution to the prosperous cause of China.

-China Gold Association (CGA) Gold Yearbook 2006, 2007, 2008, 2013 (Chinese)
+China Gold Association (CGA) Gold Yearbook 2006, 2007, 2008, 2013 (Chinese).

-China Gold Market Report 2008, 2009, 2010, 2011 (English and Chinese)
+China Gold Market Report 2008, 2009, 2010, 2011 (English and Chinese).

 Most of these reports have been written in conjunction by the CGA, SGE, PBOC and SHFE.

 Prior to 2002 the Chinese gold market was practically non-existent.
-Back then the PBOC had the monopoly in trading gold in China and Chinese people were only allowed to buy jewelry in designated shops.
+Back then the PBOC had the monopoly in trading gold in China and the people were only allowed to buy jewelry in designated shops.
 In 2002 the PBOC erected its subsidiary the SGE to allow the free market to take over the the pricing and allocation of gold.
 However, the Chinese domestic gold market didn’t change over night.

-Chinese Cross-Border Gold Trade Rules
+Chinese Gold Import

 Shenzhen Development Bank / Ping An Bank